kbarnes3/BaseDjangoSite/Setup-Dev-Environment.md

     Invoke-Fabric: calls [Fabric](https://www.fabfile.org/) with the given arguments
     Start-Server: calls manage.py runserver with the given arguments to start a local test server
     Update-DevEnvironment: calls scripts\Update.ps1 (see below for more details)
-1. After pulling/merging/etc. it's a good idea to run Update-DevEnvironmnet or scripts\Update.ps1 to ensure any new or updated dependencies are setup correctly.
+1. After pulling/merging/etc. it's a good idea to run Update-DevEnvironment or scripts\Update.ps1 to ensure any new or updated dependencies are setup correctly.
 1. When you are ready to push your changes to a test or production server, see Setup-Server-Environment.md
 1. If you want to reset your local repo back to a clean state, run scripts\Setup.ps1 -GitClean.
 Be warned that this will delete a lot of files, such as any untracked files and your local test database.